Fudgy Brownies

 - Banana– For a little sweetness as well as a butter replacement.

-- Sugar– Sweetens the chocolate for a rich chocolate treat!
+- Sugar– Sweetens the chocolate for a rich chocolate treat.

-- Vanilla + Salt– Flavors the brownies.
+- Vanilla + Salt– Adds a boost of flavor to the brownies.

 - Eggs– Binds the batter together.